leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealinfection-treatment_medical-cornearefractive
 - What is the medical treatment of corneal infection?
+- Can I still wear contact lenses if I have cornea infection
+- Should I see the eye doctor if I have cornea infection
+- How long will I need to recover from cornea infection
+- how can i avoid getting contact lens ulcer again?
+- should i avoid contact lens because i had an infection
+- can the doctor cure cornea infection with eyedrops
 - What is the pharmacological treatment of corneal infection?
 - Can I take medicine to treat corneal infection?
 - Are there pills to treat corneal infection?